A Distributed Iterative Tikhonov Method for Networked Monotone Aggregative Hierarchical Stochastic Games: Introduction

+In contrast with our preliminary conference version \cite{lei2020distributed}, the present work makes a number of key enhancements.
+These include the extension of the deterministic model to both the stochastic regime and hierarchical regime, the accommodation of more general forms of nonsmoothness by incorporating a proximal gradient framework rather than the projected gradient framework, and the development of rigorous rate and complexity analysis {with high probability guarantees,} all of which were absent in our preliminary work.
 This paper is organized as follows.
 We provide the problem formulation for the nonsmooth stochastic monotone aggregative game in networked setting in Section~\ref{sec:formulation}.
-In Section~\ref{sec:agg}, we introduce a distributed proximal stochastic gradient algorithm via iterative Tikhonov regularization to resolve the monotone aggregative game and present the almost sure convergence with rate guarantees.
+In Section~\ref{sec:agg}, we introduce a distributed proximal stochastic gradient algorithm via iterative Tikhonov regularization to resolve the monotone aggregative game, {then present the almost sure convergence and the rate guarantees along with high probability bounds on the gap function}.
 In Section~\ref{sec:hie}, we extend our study to hierarchical aggregative games by designing a distributed regularized smoothed scheme along with almost sure convergence and rate statements.
-While in Section~\ref{sec:proof}, we provide detailed proofs for the main results established in Section \ref{sec:agg} and \ref{sec:hie}.
+In the Appendix, we provide detailed proofs for the main results established in Section \ref{sec:agg} and \ref{sec:hie}.
 Numerical simulations are provided in Section \ref{sec:simu}, while some concluding remarks are given in Section \ref{sec:con}.